Mast3rMind/blockchain/README.md

 # blockchain

-blockchain provides a library implementation of the blockchain algorithm.
-It is meant to be a base for a general purpose distributed transaction log.
+blockchain provides an implementation of blockchain algorithm.
+It is meant to be a base for general purpose distributed transactions.

 The implementation has the following 3 interfaces for customizations: